 Porcelain has a much finer texture than granite, making it excellent for oil-based emulsions like pesto, chimichurri, and salad dressings.
 It’s also excellent for tender ingredients like basil and pine nuts, which doesn’t need much force to release its flavour.
 The finer texture makes it resistant to staining and odours, making clean-up a breeze.
 You can even put it in the dishwasher (unless it includes wooden parts, which must be hand-washed).
 Emulsions also take longer to come together and require patience, and the lighter weight of a porcelain pestle makes the process much easier on your arm.

-Our Verdict: A granite mortar and pestle will do a better job of grinding spices, making curry pastes, and mixing dips.
+Our Verdict: A granite pestle and mortar will do a better job of grinding spices, making curry pastes, and mixing dips.
 Its heaviness means it will generally work quicker.
 But it is indeed very heavy, requires some effort to clean, and holds on to stains and odours longer than a porcelain mortar and pestle.
-A porcelain mortar and pestle will take longer, but will grind ingredients more finely and make sauces that are creamier and more uniform.
+A porcelain pestle and mortar will take longer, but will grind ingredients more finely and make sauces that are creamier and more uniform.
 It is also lighter and easier to clean.

-Large mortar and pestles are crucial for making sauces, dips, and large quantities of spices (for a jar of homemade spice mix like garam masala or steak dry rub, for example).
+Large pestle and mortars are crucial for making sauces, dips, and large quantities of spices (for a jar of homemade spice mix like garam masala or steak dry rub, for example).
 A small one simply won’t be able to handle the standard quantities most recipes require.
-A medium size might, but opting for a large mortar and pestle is the safest bet.
+A medium size might, but opting for a large pestle and mortar is the safest bet.

-However, if you only plan to use a mortar and pestle for quickly grinding spices, crushing a handful of nuts, or a single-serving curry paste, a small or medium mortar and pestle will get the job done quicker and more thoroughly, and is much easier to store.
+However, if you only plan to use a mortar and pestle for quickly grinding spices, crushing a handful of nuts, or a single-serving curry paste, a small or medium pestle and mortars – like this 3-piece iron pestle and mortar from Zassenhaus – will get the job done quicker and more thoroughly, and is much easier to store.
+(Iron is just as heavy as granite, so a fine material for the job.)
 Just as good, and far less messy, for small tasks are spice grinders, spice graters, and spice mills, but these only work for dry spices.
 See our full collection of mortars, pestles, and spice grinders here.

 The Zassenhaus Cast Iron Spice Grinder is a staff and customer favourite; shop here.

-Our Verdict: A large mortar and pestle, plus a smaller spice grinder or similar tool for dry spices, is a dream team.
+Our Verdict: A large pestle and mortar, plus a smaller spice grinder or similar tool for dry spices, is a dream team.

 John Julian Porcelain Ball Pestle & Bowl Mortar

-Beloved by cookbook legends Nigel Slater and Nigella Lawson, this mortar and pestle is a John Julian signature.
-Founder Julian Sainsbury learned how to make granite mortar and pestles by working with artisans in South India.
+Beloved by cookbook legends Nigel Slater and Nigella Lawson, this pestle and mortar is a John Julian signature.
+Founder Julian Sainsbury learned how to make granite pestle and mortars by working with artisans in South India.
 When he launched John Julian, a Wiltshire-based company that offered both granite and porcelain versions, he dropped granite to keep production within the UK.
 What sets it apart is the design.
 A flat, wide pestle effectively crushes ingredients with a simple rocking motion, eliminating the need to lift (AKA a sore wrist), and the high sides of the bowl keep mess to a minimum.
 Shop here; also available with a shallow mortar here.

-A simple and classic ceramic mortar and pestle that’s been refined and fired at a higher temperature for durability, classifying it as porcelain.
+A simple and classic ceramic (also known as clay) pestle and mortar that’s been refined and fired at a higher temperature for durability, classifying it as porcelain.
 The non-porous, lightly textured finish makes it excel at smooth emulsions and sauces, and it effectively works with dry spices too (albeit with a bit more effort).
 The long pestle is partially made from beechwood, making it much lighter and easier to work with than standard pestles.
-Mortars include a pouring spout—a nice touch.
+The mortar includes a pouring spout – a nice touch.
 Like most porcelain, it resists odours and stains, making it easy to clean.
 In our opinion, it’s the best ceramic/porcelain mortar and pestle at the most affordable price point.
 We recommend the large or medium size, as it is ideal for sauces and liquid ingredients.
 Shop here.